omnetpp/omnetpp/doc/src/userguide/templating-readme.txt

      productive in the shortest time possible.

-==== Wizard Types
+=== Wizard Types

 The wizard will set the `wizardType` template variable when it executes, so template code can check under which wizard type it runs (using `<#if>..</#if>`), and act accordingly.
-This feature allows the creation of templates that can be used for multiple wizard types.
+This feature allows one to create templates that can be used for multiple wizard types.

-Create a file called `omnetpp.ini.ftl` and fill with:
+Create a file called `omnetpp.ini.ftl` and for our example, fill with:

 	<#if wizardType=="simulation">
 	network = ${targetTypeName}